Perform a simple query

 In the request body:

-• Replace <MyQuery> with the basic query expression (q) you want to forward to the Search API, such as the keywords an end user would enter in a search box.
+• Replace <MyQuery> with the basic query expression (q) that you want to forward to the Search API, such as the keywords that a user would enter in a search box.

-You can pass one or more keywords such as human resources jobs to get all source items containing these keywords.
+You can pass one or more keywords, such as human resources jobs, to get all of the source items that contain these keywords.

-You can pass an empty request body rather than specifying a q value to return all items in the target organization index.
+You can pass an empty request body rather than specifying a q value to return all of the items in the index of the target organization.

 The body of a successful response (200 OK) contains information about the query itself, such as its duration and the totalCount of query result items.
 Most importantly, the response body contains the query results.